-The land at Seven Springs has been in the Willams’ family since 1987.
+The land at Seven Springs has been in the Willams family since 1987.
 In 2017 they decided to plant vines and create what is now a beautiful winery in an unsuspecting location in Warren County.
 (Technically, they’re in Norlina, but it’s just 10 minutes from Warrenton.)

-Visitors from all over – including Charlotte, Richmond, DC and parts of Maryland – visit Seven Springs.
+Visitors from all over – including Charlotte, Richmond, DC, and parts of Maryland – visit Seven Springs.
 And of course, from Raleigh.

-We’re usually a red wine kind of couple, as we were during our staycation in Chapel Hill, but we can be swayed now and again with a great option, like we were during our Muscadine tasting.
-We liked the Chardonnay at Seven Springs so much we bought a bottle to share with friends on a beautiful afternoon.
+We’re usually a red wine kind of couple, as we were during our staycation in Chapel Hill, but we can be swayed now and again with a great option like we were during our Muscadine tasting.
+We liked the Chardonnay at Seven Springs so much that we bought a bottle to share with friends on a beautiful afternoon.

 Seven Springs also sells homemade salsas and jams, and they host various events for adults and families throughout the year.

 They’re open daily, especially on weekends.
 Check their site for weekend activities, including live music.

 Address: 332 Axtell Ridgeway Road, Norlina, North Carolina 27563